Oren-H/GradeRecorder/README.md

 ## Engagement:
 Users will be drawn to the website due to the convenience it provides in gradekeeping and the entertainment created by the betting feature.

+## Competition:
+- Users can bet on who will have the highest grades by the end of each quarter, both grade/school wide, and class wide (different scopes)
+- Incentives to be the highest scorer or have the best grades (maybe like a lottery system?)
+    - Best grades will win from a certain money pool maybe from gambling ring

 ## Scalability and Expansion:
 The following goals can be implemented to improve the effectiveness of the website